kyma-project/community/sig-and-wg/sig-core/proposals/central-connector-service.md

 1. The Connector service handles client certificate provisioning for the connection with the Application Registry.
 2. The Connector service handles client certificate provisioning for the connection with the Event Service.
-3. The Connector service handles certificate provisioning for Kyma runtime.
+3. The Connector service handles certificate provisioning for Kyma cluster.
 4. The Connector service handles certificate rotation.
 5. The Connector service returns information about the available cluster endpoints.